 Category Archives: Cold War

-Bomb a Ship
+Bomb a Ship game

-2019 Atomic Advent Calendar Gift Ideas Day 17
+Atomic Advent Calendar: Day 17 Gift Idea

 You might recognize the “B-29” and lead bomb from the Atom Bomber.
 You’d be right!
 Let’s re-purpose these little buddies to drop bombs on ships!
 Hit the target, and the battleship explodes (harmlessly) into 8 parts!